top of page

 • Quick to load with product, either manually or automatically on an assembly line.

-• Cost effective, the offset closure flaps allows for better nesting on the press sheet, enabling more boxes per sheet.
-Saving material and print cost.
+• Cost-effective, the offset closure flaps allow for better nesting on the press sheet, enabling more boxes per sheet.
+Saving material and print costs.

 • Good for lighter products